 Having to pay a commission

 While listing on an OTA is free, OTAs make their money by charging a commission on every booking.
-This can be as high as 20% of the cost of the sale.
+This can be as much as 20% of the cost of the sale or even higher.
 Of course, this cost may be offset by selling more tours, faster.